frett27/ESRI-TypeScript-Samples/README.md

 =======================

-This repository demonstrate the use of ESRI-TypeScript project to bring typing to [ESRI Javascript API version 3.4](https://developers.arcgis.com/en/javascript/)
+This repository demonstrate the use of ESRI-TypeScript project to bring typing to [ESRI Javascript API version](https://developers.arcgis.com/en/javascript/)

 Warning